leigler/s19corelab/squares.md

 For this exercise, please reproduce the following square compositions in html and css using only `position: relative;`.
 Once you've finished, upload your html file to github.

+For reference, see the documentation of January 30th's demo zip: [`jan-30.zip`](../materials/jan-30.zip)

 1<br>
 ![square 1](/materials/squares/square-1.jpg)